JavaScriptPostalService/jsps-server/README.md

-# freesub-server
+# catsnake-server

-Free PubSub aas
+for docs, check catsnake-client